jflets/FletFit-project-1-/README.md

 ## Features Left to Implement

+- _Blog_

+  - Create a blog page to allow clients to write about their experiences, and to create a community around FletFit.

 - _Testimonial Section_

   - The testimonial section would allow a user to read positive reviews for FletFit from active users.
   - The testimonial section is valuable to a user as they will gain confidence that FletFit will help them.

+# Accessibility

+Throughout coding this site I kept accessibility in mind, to ensure that the website is user friendly for any user.
+I did this by:

+  - Using semantic HTML.
+  - Using a descriptive alt attribute on images.
+  - Using descriptive aria labels for all links.
+  - Providing information for screen readers when using icons - such as footer icons.

+# Technologies Used

+HTML and CSS where used to create the whole site.

+# Frameworks, Libraries and Programs Used

+Figma - To create wireframe.

+Git - For version control.

+Github - To save and share files for the site.

+VScode - IDE used to code the site.

+Google Fonts - To import fonts used on the site.

+Font Awesome - To import the icons used on the site.

+Google Dev Tools - To test and trouble shoot features and solve issues withe the responsiveness of the site.

+[Convertio](https://convertio.co/png-webp/) - To convert PNG to WEBP.

+[TechSini](https://techsini.com/multi-mockup/) - To create responsive mockups.
 # Testing

 ## Screen Size Testing